Maria Stadnicka is a writer, freelance journalist and lecturer. She started writing poetry at the age of six and published her first poems in 1995.

 She worked as a radio and TV broadcaster, presenter and editor in chief for Radio North-East, TV Europa Nova and Radio Hit and was a member of the literary group Club 8, Romania.

-In 2003, Maria moved to England and in 2010 she became member of the Stroud Writers Group, Gloucestershire.
+In 2003, Maria moved to England and she became member of the Stroud Writers Group, Gloucestershire.
 She read poetry in Bucharest, Timisoara, Iasi, Botosani, Suceava, Tg.
-Jiu, Sighisoara (Romania) London, Bristol, Cheltenham, Stroud, Winchester (United Kingdom).
+Jiu, Sighisoara (Romania) and London, Bristol, Cheltenham, Stroud, Winchester, Stourpaine (United Kingdom).

 Maria Stadnicka published poetry in: